maximbaz/container-tab-flow/README.md

 1. If there's a tab to the right within the current container, activate it.
 2. Otherwise, if there's a tab to the left within the current container, activate it.
-3. If no suitable tabs are found in the current container, activate the nearest tab to the right.
+3. Otherwise, the built-in Firefox logic kicks in, which by default works as following:
-4. If there are no tabs to the right, activate the nearest tab to the left.
+   a.
+If there is a tab to the right, activate it.
+   b.
+Otherwise, if there is a tab to the left, activate it.

 ## Installation